5 Innovative Apps for Neurodivergent Adults You Should Know About

 Woman with black hair wearing a red coat smiles softly with her eyes closed

-The neurodivergent paradigm recognises that neurological differences are natural variations in humans.
+The neurodiversity movement recognises that neurological differences are natural variations in humans.

 This approach promotes inclusion, equal opportunities, and understanding.
-It challenges stigmas and stereotypes associated with neurodivergent conditions.
+And it challenges stigmas and stereotypes.

 Types of neurodivergence